jeferal/point_net_suite/README.md

 $$\text{WeightedLoss} = \frac{1}{N} \sum_{i=1}^{N} w_i \cdot \text{Loss}(y_i, \hat{y}_i)$$

-  - Effective number of samples weighted loss:
+The second method we have implemented is Effective number of samples weighted loss.
 This is a weighted loss where the weight applied to each class based on its frequency depends on a particular formula:

 $$\text{effectiveNum} = \frac{1.0 - \beta^{counts}}{1.0 - \beta}$$